infer-actively/pymdp/paper/paper.md

 A recent related, but largely non-overlapping project is [ForneyLab](https://github.com/biaslab/ForneyLab.jl), which provides a set of Julia libraries for performing approximate Bayesian inference via message passing on Forney Factor Graphs [@van2018forneylab].
 Notably, this package has also seen several applications in simulating active inference processes, using ForneyLab as the backend for the inference algorithms employed by an active inference agent [@van2019simulating; @vanderbroeck2019active; @ergul2020learning; @van2021chance].
 While ForneyLab focuses on including a rigorous set of message passing routines that can be used to simulate active inference agents, `pymdp` is specifically designed to help users quickly build agents (regardless of their underlying inference routines) and plug them into arbitrary environments to run active inference in a few easy steps.

 # Funding Statement
 CH and IDC acknowledge support from the Office of Naval Research grant (ONR, N00014- 64019-1-2556), with IDC further acknowledging support from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement (ID: 860949), the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy-EXC 2117- 422037984, and the Max Planck Society.
 KF is supported by funding for the Wellcome Centre for Human Neuroimaging (Ref: 205103/Z/16/Z) and the Canada-UK Artificial Intelligence Initiative (Ref: ES/T01279X/1).
-BK acknowledges the support of a grant from the John Templeton Foundation (61780).
+CH, DD, and BK acknowledge the support of a grant from the John Templeton Foundation (61780).
 The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.

 # Acknowledgements